Changelogs keep users updated on your software's changes. A clear changelog builds trust and boosts user engagement. Here's how to do it right:

 Add Links for More Details

-Provide links to user guides, documentation, or other resources for users who need more context.
-This builds trust and helps users fully understand the changes.
+Provide links to user guides, documentation, or other resources.
+This builds trust and helps users understand changes fully.

 For instance, WARP’s changelog entries often include links to their documentation hub, giving users easy access to detailed guides [1][2].